In Through the Out Door: Side one

 "In the Evening" was planned as the opening track for the album as "a full-blown epic", in order to show that Led Zeppelin could still make good music.
 In an interview, Page explained that he used a violin bow and a Gizmotron effect on his guitar to create the droning sound in the opening section of the song.
 The track features a contrast between the powerful riffs in the main part of the track, against a relatively quiet middle section.

 "South Bound Saurez" starts with a "rollicking piano intro" played by Jones; author Dave Lewis calls it a "track that conjures up the New Orleans bar room feel of the sleeve."
 Credited to Jones and Robert Plant, it is one of only three officially released original songs by the band not to bear a Jimmy Page composition credit (along with this album's "All My Love", also credited to Jones and Plant, and "Bonzo's Montreux" from Coda, whose composition is credited only to John Bonham).

-"Fool in the Rain" was an attempt to combine a samba rhythm with a basic rock tune, resulting in a polyrhythm part way through the song.
+"Fool in the Rain" was an attempt to combine a samba rhythm with a basic rock tune, resulting in a polyrhythm partway through the song.
 The idea was inspired by Plant explaining that the group must explore new musical territory in order to remain current.
+The basic drum pattern is a Purdie shuffle played by Bonham.

 "Hot Dog" grew out of the band's pre-production rehearsals, where they warmed up by playing a series of old Elvis Presley and Ricky Nelson covers.
 Dave Lewis calls it a "rockabilly country hoe-down" that "owes much to the state of Texas and to the state of a particular female in Texas."

 Side two

 "Carouselambra" is a ten-minute track, dominated by Jones' keyboards and covering a variety of musical styles.
 Page played his Gibson EDS-1275 double neck guitar, which was normally only used for live performances.
-The group had intended to play the song live for the planned 1980 US tour, which was cancelled after Bonham's death.
+The group had intended to play the song live for a planned North American tour, which was cancelled after Bonham's death.

 "All My Love" is an unconventional love song composed by Plant and Jones when they were the first to arrive at the studio.
-It was written in honour of Plant's son Karac, who died while Led Zeppelin were on their 1977 North American tour.
-Jones played a classically inspired synthesizer solo in the middle of the track.
+It was written in honour of Plant's son Karac, who died while Led Zeppelin were on their 1977 North American Tour.
+Jones played a classically inspired synthesiser solo in the middle of the track.

 "I'm Gonna Crawl" is a relaxed blues track.
-Plant arranged the track to be in the style of mid-1960s soul music such as Wilson Pickett and Otis Redding.
-Jones contributed a string synthesizer arrangement.
+Plant arranged the track to be in the style of mid-1960s soul music such as that of Wilson Pickett and Otis Redding.
+Jones contributed a string synthesiser arrangement.